TermGet/docs/install.md

 ### macOS Dependencies

 If you are on macOS, you need to install Homebrew.
-To do this open a terminal and type:
+To install it, open a terminal window and type:

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 ### Downloading and Installing TermGet

-Now we need to download TermGet
+We are now ready to install TermGet!

-Go to the [download page](download.html) for TermGet and download it.
+Download the latest stable version of TermGet from the [download page](download.html).

-Extract TermGet somewhere and open a terminal window.
+Extract TermGet on your system and open a terminal window.

-Now set your current directory in the terminal to the extracted TermGet folder, (example: ```cd ~/Downloads/TermGet-2.1.3```)
+Now set your current directory in the terminal window to the extracted TermGet folder, (e.g. ```cd ~/Downloads/TermGet-2.1.3```).

 Now type:

     ./install.sh

-If you want to run the install script without detection of the package manager, there is a mode for that:
+If you would prefer to run the installation script without detection of the package manager, add the `--no-detection` flag:

     ./install.sh --no-detection

 The above command can be used if the package file already exists from an older build of TermGet.
-It can also be used if you want TermGet to directly ask you what package manager you would want to use.
+It can also be used if you want TermGet to directly ask you what package manager you would want to use or if you are going to use TermGet with a third-party package manager, such as npm.